 Monitoring wells are needed on a regular basis in order to test soil conditions below the surface.
 They can be necessary when selling property, when a hazardous material spill occurs, or for a number of different reasons.
 When installing or removing monitoring wells, it is important to know what utilities might be in the area.
 No matter what project is happening where digging is necessary, there are ways to keep yourself and your crew safer using underground utility location.

-Ground Penetrating Radar Systems (GPRS) was called recently to conduct underground utility locating around proposed monitoring wells that were to be removed near Phoenix, AZ.
+Ground Penetrating Radar Systems (GPRS) was called recently to conduct underground utility locating around proposed monitoring wells that were to be removed near Phoenix, Arizona.
 Because these wells were installed by another company, the company that hired GPRS, made the wise decision to have underground utility locating done prior to digging.

 GPRS was able to identify utilities in the area where the digging was planned to occur.
 A 400 mHz antenna with the ground penetrating radar was used by GPRS to scan the areas as well as a Radio Detection wand which picks up most underground utilities with a current running through them.
 All of the findings were clearly marked on the surface with spray paint and discussed with the customer.
 Whether working on removing monitoring wells, an older historic landmark, or a freshly built hospital and everything inbetween, Ground Penetrating Radar Systems can help.